lopezdsr/sql-query/sql-query.md

 ## Limitations

-- JSON is not fully supported yet, it is in experimental state.
+- JSON is not yet fully supported.
+It is in experimental state.
-- CSV input only supports comma-separated objects with a header.
+- CSV input supports only comma-separated objects with a header.
-- JSON/Parquet: If objects contain nested or arrayed structures, the CSV result output format requires special consideration as part of the query.
+- If a JSON, ORC, or Parquet object contains a nested or arrayed structure, using a wildcard (for example, `select * from cos://...`) returns an error such as "Invalid CSV data type used: `struct<nested JSON object>`."
-Only using `select *...` returns an error, such as "Invalid CSV data type used: `struct< the nested JSON object you used >`.
-Use a valid data type for the CSV format."
+Use one of the following workarounds:
-As a workaround for nested structures, specify the full nested column name(s) instead of the wildcard, for example, `select address.city from cos://...`
+  - For a nested structure, specify the fully nested column name instead of the wildcard, for example, `select address.city from cos://...`.
-For arrays, the Spark SQL explode() function can be applied in the query, for example, `select explode(address.city) from cos://...`
+  - For an array, use the Spark SQL explode() function, for example, `select explode(address.city) from cos://...`.
 - If you receive a corrupted result, verify that the source file is correct and that the correct input file format is specified using 'STORED AS' in the SQL statement.
 - If you receive an error message stating that some columns are not found in the input columns, but the columns do exist in the input file, check if the input file format being specified using 'STORED AS'